wt-archives/googletransfer-python/README.md

 ***********************************************************************************************************************************************************************
-These steps have not been tested or modified by Westtown.
+The following steps have not been tested or modified by Westtown.
 The script addpdfversion.py will add a PDF version for each Google format to the metadata, the download can be run with or without this step but no PDF version will be downloaded for Google formats if not.

 The script is googleDownload.py.
 It will use the GoogleTestMetadata.csv to identify the files to be downloaded.
 The download area will default to a folder in the directory the script is run from called 'Downloaded_Files/' this can be edited by changing the downloadPath variable.